Frogs that Get You High: The Dangers of Toad Licking

 From magic markers to whipped cream canisters, the possibilities are almost endless.

 As if kissing a frog to see if it will turn into a prince wasn’t weird enough, there are actually cases of people licking frogs to get high.
-While this may be a weird way to get high that is almost comical, getting high off frogs is dangerous and even life-threatening.
+While this may be a weird way to get high that is almost comical, getting high off frogs, also referred to as toad licking, is dangerous and even life-threatening.

 Toad licking also doesn’t necessarily have to involve getting up close and personal with these slimy creatures.
 While some people will lick the back of the toad itself, others will collect the toxins that are secreted for later use.
-Either way, while toad licking may lead to some desired psychoactive effects it can also be deadly.
+Either way, while toad licking may lead to the psychoactive effects that some desire, doing this can also be deadly.

-Although people are using the toxins from these toads to get high, that is not their intent.
+Although people are using the toxins from these toads to get high, that is not the reason why toads discharge bufotenine.
 Toads will secrete these substances when they are scared or threatened to protect themselves from predators.
-Being poisonous, these chemicals are fast-acting and meant to severely harm or even kill any creature that attacks.
-There have been plenty of stories of the average dog licking cane toads and dying as a result.
+These chemicals are poisonous, fast-acting, and meant to severely harm or even kill any creature that attacks.
+There have been plenty of stories of the average dog licking cane, bufo, marine, or giant toads and dying as a result.

 While many animals have become aware of these toxic toads and do their best to avoid them, humans have taken this knowledge to a whole different level.
-If not fatal, licking toads can sometimes lead to desirable effects, but there are a variety of health problems that can also arise in between.
+If not fatal, licking toads can sometimes lead to desired effects, but there are a variety of health problems that can also arise as a result.

 • Hallucinations